tiif/mrt-speedrunner/README.md

 ### Project log (delete in future):
 - 2023-05-15: fixed bug of api being called when mounting
 - 2023-06-24: add door feature and remote server

-future TODO:
-- write script to request api key
-- host the whole project and graphq server to vercel
+- 2023-07-10: hosted both server and client separately on vercel